hbowie/practopians/content/blog/hbowie/Some Other Post-Election Thoughts.md

 Title:  Some Other Post-Election Thoughts

+Status: 4 - In Work

+Body:

 Here are a few other thoughts that are occurring to me after the recent US elections.

 ## 1. The United States is a big, geographically diverse country.